 - Pink Signal: It is the output signal of the Big Muff Pi.
 The previous signal is amplified 13dBs without changes in frequency.
 The Volume potentiometer is set at maximum value.

-The Big Muff Page, the most coprehensive site about BMP by Kitrae.
+The Big Muff Page, the most comprehensive site about BMP by Kitrae.

 Feedback BJT Amplifier Analysis by Dr. Ahmed Saadoon.

-Feedback BTJ Amplifier Analysis by University of Vigo.
+Feedback BTJ Amplifier Analysis by the University of Vigo.